alwynwong/digital-goliath/checklist.md

         "items": [
             "Report back on the results",
-            "Are we on track to meet the goals?", "Metrics differ from our projections?",
+            "Are we on track to meet the goals?", "Metrics differ from our projections? ",
             "Changes we made course-correct?",
             "What challenges came up?",
             "Deviated from the campaign map?",